josanua/Inspiro-Lite-Updates/README_DEV.md

 * Eliminate overqualified elements like li and h3

 ### Fixes
+* Implemented minor code improvements
-* Update to last npm packages
+* Update to the latest npm packages.
 * Uninstall 'postcss-flexibility' package because no need support for IE 9 & 8 versions.

 # TODO